 Chapter Three: Ervah Defined

 Walking into an observant Jewish community, one of the first things that an insider will notice is how women dress since this often reflects the religious tenor of observance and commitment among its members.
 Sleeve length, skirt length, pants versus skirts and the amount of hair covered/uncovered, as well as the choice of head covering, are assumed to reflect a women’s religious identity more than any other ritual practice or commitment.
-In essence, dress choices are implicitly understood to represent greater or lesser commitment to halakhah.
+In essence, dress choices are implicitly understood to represent a greater or lesser commitment to halakhah.

-For that reason, conversations around women’s dress in religious community are rarely neutral.
+For that reason, conversations around women’s dress in a religious community are rarely neutral.
 For those who accept religious clothing guidelines determined by their community and halakha as the correct way to dress, there is a sense that anything less is a violation of the word of God.
-Women who become more rigorously observant will often manifest their increased commitment by lengthened sleeve, hemline and different thickness of stocking.
-Their clothing externally are meant to reflect a deep internalization of covenantal affiliation with Torah and mitzvot.
+Women who become more rigorously observant will often manifest their increased commitment by lengthened sleeves, hemlines and thicker stockings.
+Their external clothing is meant to reflect a deep internalization of covenantal affiliation with Torah and mitzvot.

-In contrast, in modern Orthodox communities one can find women of all ages who self-describe the years of skirting and dress coding in Orthodox educational institutions as oppressive and coercive.
-For some of them, the scar tissue has hardly healed and they struggle to listen to any defense of religious societal expectations of dress.
+In modern Orthodox communities, one can find women of all ages who self-describe the years of skirting and dress coding in Orthodox educational institutions as oppressive and coercive.
+This feeling is reinforced by the perception in greater secular society that respectful gender interaction is possible even when women are not following religious dress codes.

+For some of them, the scar tissue has hardly healed and they struggle to listen to any defense of religious societal expectations about how to dress.
 It makes no difference that the dress code standards imposed upon them hardly reflected the more intense requirements found in ultra-Orthodox society.
 The idea that women are told how to dress at all serves as a fundamental violation of their agency that they see as hardly relevant to their religious commitment or identity.
 They understand the halakhot that restrict them as dating back to an era in which women and their bodies were largely seen as triggers for male sexual desire.
 What further increases the contentiousness of the dialogue is that there are almost no parallel dress restrictions on men, nor is there any concern for female sexual arousal that occurs in the context of interaction between the sexes.

-Seen through this lens, conversations around the topic of dress code are driven by the modern, liberal, feminist discourse in which women seek to claim ownership over dress choices and body image.
-When the relevant texts are presented as justification for the halakhic framework, they are rejected as unsatisfying as grounds for continued practice.
-As we will see below, the texts when examined closely and critically raise many questions that cannot be easily answered.
+Seen through this lens, conversations around the topic of the dress code are driven by the modern, liberal, feminist discourse in which women seek to claim ownership over clothing choices and body image.
+When the relevant texts are presented as justification for the halakhic framework, they are rejected as unsatisfying grounds for continued practice.
+As we will see below, when examined closely and critically, the texts raise many questions that cannot be easily answered.

-This feeling is reinforced by the perception in greater secular society that respectful gender interaction is possible even when women are not following religious dress codes.

 Women, particularly young women, want to learn the halakhic sources and judge for themselves the authenticity of the textual basis for a religious dress code.
 I often hear the following questions asked:

 Is there is a requirement stemming from the Torah for women to cover their bodies?